 It is difficult to determine whether the prescribing patterns reported in the included studies are generalisable to Ireland.
 The parameter on antibiotic prescribing by clinical judgment alone (that is, usual care) is a key parameter in considering the cost-effectiveness of CRP POCT.
-The included studies in the review informed the parameter using information from an alongside clinical trial(234, 237, 238) or previously published clinical trials.(235, 236) As none of the clinical trials were conducted in Ireland, the findings have poor applicability to an Irish setting due to differences in rates of antibiotic prescribing.
-One study found 62% of respiratory visits to a GP in Ireland resulted in an antibiotic prescription being issued, with 54% issued at index consultation.(70) This is similar to the rate of antibiotic prescribing reported by NICE (53%), but smaller than the rate reported by Hunter (59%).
-It is also smaller than the rate reported in the 2013 paper by Oppong et al.; the 2018 paper reported overall antibiotic prescribing was 59%, which was smaller than the overall rate reported in Ireland.
+The included studies in the review informed the parameter using information from an alongside clinical trial (237, 240, 241) or previously published clinical trials.
+(238, 239) As none of the clinical trials were conducted in Ireland, the findings have poor applicability to an Irish setting due to differences in rates of antibiotic prescribing.
+One study found 62% of respiratory visits to a GP in Ireland resulted in an antibiotic prescription being issued, with 54% issued at index consultation.
+This is similar to the rate of antibiotic prescribing reported by NICE (53%), but smaller than the rate reported by Hunter (59%).
+It is also smaller than the rate reported by Cals et al. (67%).
+The rate of antibiotic prescribing at index consultation was not reported in the 2013 paper by Oppong et al.; the 2018 paper reported overall antibiotic prescribing was 59%, which was smaller than the overall rate reported in Ireland.

 In addition to the potential differences in the rate of antibiotic prescribing at index consultation between these settings, the time lag from when the trials were conducted must also be considered.
 Whether the rate of prescribing observed in these trials, many of which were conducted before 2010, reflects current prescribing practices is unclear.
 Antibiotic prescribing and consumption patterns are changing in Europe, likely influenced by the increasing awareness of the threat posed by antibiotic consumption on antimicrobial resistance.
-Between 2012 and 2016, significant downward trends in antibiotic consumption in the community were observed in Sweden and Norway.(240) Consumption was also trending downwards in the UK and Netherlands, while an overall upward trend was observed in Ireland.(240) It should be noted that total antibiotic use in the community in Ireland has followed a downward trend since a peak in 2015.(59) In considering the potential cost-effectiveness of CRP POCT in Ireland, it is important that up-to-date Irish data on prescribing practices are used, where possible.
+Between 2012 and 2016, significant downward trends in antibiotic consumption in the community were observed in Sweden and Norway.
+Consumption was also trending downwards in the UK and Netherlands, while an overall upward trend was observed in Ireland.
+It should be noted that total antibiotic use in the community in Ireland has followed a downward trend since a peak in 2015.
+In considering the potential cost-effectiveness of CRP POCT in Ireland, it is important that up-to-date Irish data on prescribing practices are used, where possible.

 A CUA was often used to determine cost-effectiveness.
 Measuring health outcomes using QALYs is problematic in the context of RTIs, which are transitory, whether an antibiotic is consumed or not.
 In addition, there is no evidence that the use of CRP POCT improves quality of life over usual care.
-Oppong et al.(237) reported a nonsignificant QALY gain of 0.0012 in favour of CRP POCT.
-The more recent 2018 paper by Oppong et al.(238) also reported QALYs and, although significance was not reported, found broadly comparable estimates, suggesting QALYs do not differ based on whether a CRP point-of-care test is used.
+Oppong et al. (240) reported a non-significant QALY gain of 0.0012 in favour of CRP POCT.
+The more recent 2018 paper by Oppong et al. (241) also reported QALYs and, although significance was not reported, found broadly comparable estimates, suggesting QALYs do not differ based on whether a CRP point-of-care test is used.
 The use of a CUA in this context is therefore limited.
 A CEA using cost per prescription avoided or cost per percentage reduction in antibiotic prescribing is more applicable.